dmtrung14/playback-sync-main/README.md

 ## Future Direction

-- This project ended May 2022, but open for contributions
+- This project ended May 2022, but is open for contributions
 - Future development plans may include adding username to chatbox, paste and play custom youtube video, dividing users into rooms.

 ## Contributors